josdejong/jsoneditor/docs/api.md

 - `{Number} indentation`

-  Number of indentation spaces.
-2 by default.
+  Number of indentation spaces. `2` by default.
 Only applicable when `mode` is 'code', 'text', or 'preview'.

 - `{String} theme`

   Set the Ace editor theme, uses included 'ace/theme/jsoneditor' by default.
-Please note that only the default theme is included with jsoneditor, so if you specify another one you need to make sure it is loaded.
+Please note that only the default theme is included with JSONEditor, so if you specify another one you need to make sure it is loaded.

 - `{Object} templates`